 In this honors-level course, students explore the research on digital media literacy and the different ways people engage with web-first texts.
 They produce 4-5 issues of Through the Curtain, a site dedicated to localizing major media stories to a Whitworth audience.

 COM/JMC 244: Publicity and Public Relations

 What does it mean to be a persuasive communicator?
 How do we share our message efficiently and effectively with the audiences who need to hear it?
 Where does creativity, law and ethics fit in?
 We tackle all these topics and more in this hands-on approach to modern PR.
 This course has a strong service-learning component as students create, pitch, enact and assess a PR campaign for an area nonprofit.

 Historically, mass communication has been largely one-way: the reporters speak and the audiences listen.
 As we get more and more information from online sources (web, social and other), audiences expect more control over their choices of information and the path they take to knowledge.
 Today’s communicators, both informative and persuasive, need to continue to share information while respecting this new communication paradigm.
-In this class, we’ll explore the what and why of interactive communication, culminating in producing a new issue of Explore!, an online publication.
+In this class, we’ll explore the what and why of interactive communication, culminating in producing online publications of their own.

 Also known as, “How I learned to stop worrying and love the First Amendment.”
 This is a professionally oriented law course intended to give students working knowledge of media law so that they can identify and avoid potential legal conflicts.

 COM 403/SP 402: Freedom and Responsibility of Speech